carloscastilla - Fotolia

-3. Ensure the storage resources receiving the systems and data have sufficient capacity to accommodate your backed-up assets following the cloud repatriation.
+3. Ensure the storage resources receiving the systems and data have sufficient capacity to accommodate your backed-up assets following the backup cloud repatriation.

 4. Locate the backup equipment in a secure space, with restricted access to the equipment, and sufficient HVAC facilities and fire detection and extinguishment equipment.